Android Nougat Update: When will my phone get Android 7.0?

 It’s also currently unclear which of the Taiwanese manufacturer’s other handsets, such as the 2014-released HTC One M8 or the affordable HTC Desire 530 will be handed the update.
 Further devices will be bestowed with the new OS at some seemingly distant point in the future though, with the manufacturer stating: “Timing and additional devices to receive the update will be announced later this year when Google ships Android N to manufacturers.”

-HTC does have one phone out with Nougat though, the recently released HTC 10 Evo.
+HTC does have two phones out with Nougat though, the HTC 10 and the HTC 10 Evo.

 Buy Now: HTC 10 at Amazon.com from $568

-Note: Update (01/02/17): Despite HTC 10 owners in the USA, UK, Russia, Middle East and Turkey all receiving the Android 7.0 update, users in mainland Europe have been affected by a rollout delay.